MaudeCharmetant/skymodel/README.rst

 ===============

 **ccatp_sky_model**
-provides a model of the microwave sky that will be used for science forecasts for the CCAT-prime survey.
-The sky model combines maps from numerical simulations of extragalactic sources with the most recent Galactic foregrounds maps based on Planck data.
+Generate high-resolution maps of the microwave sky using maps from numerical simulations of extragalactic emissions and PySM code to generate maps of the galactic foregrounds.
+The sky model allow to generate any component or combination of components at a desired frequency, unit, beam size, including instrumental and atmospheric noises.
+It was thought to be easy and versatile to use for anyone working on the microwave sky.

 Install the CCATp sky model